In this part of the course, we show how one can define list functions using accumulators, and when this new pattern should be used.

 3–1 Fast reverse

-We discuss how we can make the reverse
+We discuss how we can make the reverse function significantly faster by

 introducing an accumulator.